 The Commissioner may establish minimum endorsement features, eligibility criteria to include inspection of Eligible Residence features for suitability to mitigate prior to collection of premium, documentation requirements, and consumer disclosures to ensure consistency and transparency for optional coverage endorsement.

+Nothing in this Act shall require all insurers to provide identical premium credits, discounts, endorsements, or rating factors for mitigation measures.
+Premium credits and discounts may vary among insurers based upon differences in underwriting practices, geographic concentration, exposure characteristics, claims experience, catastrophe exposure, reinsurance costs, and actuarial assumptions.